AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 The Asset Compute project auto-generates a simple worker that copies the asset's original binary into a named rendition, without any transformations.
 In this tutorial we'll modify this worker to make a more interesting rendition, to illustrate the power of Asset Compute workers.

  We will create an Asset Compute worker that generates a new horizontal image rendition, that covers empty space to the left and right of the asset rendition with a blurred version of the asset.
-The width, height and blur of the final rendition will be parameterized.
+The width, height and blur of the final rendition is parameterized.

 ## Logical flow of an Asset Compute worker invocation